ruckert/fakeit/README.md

 ## How can you call your svg mockup in the html body
 You have three alternatives:
-1. Call the mockup inside the html file by url:
+- Call the mockup inside the html file by url:
 ```
 <script type="text/javascript">
 fakeit("mockup","mockups/mockup_original.svg");
 </script>
 ```
-2. Register the url in the `settings.js` file and call the mockups in the html:
+- or Register the url in the `settings.js` file and call the mockups in the html:
 *settings.js*
 ```
 mockup: {